 Gregory Schultz represents developers, borrowers and lenders in the acquisition, development, financing and leasing of commercial real estate.
-Mr. Schultz serves as chair of the Real Estate and Insurance Coverage Departments at Taylor English.
 As a former CPA, Mr. Schultz brings his accounting and financial background to each engagement.

 He has represented clients in numerous transactions in multifamily, office, retail, senior living, adaptive-ruse and industrial real estate development transactions.
 A number of these transactions involve tax planning, such as tax-free exchanges and opportunity zone acquisition and development transactions.
 Mr. Schultz also has represented numerous tenants and landlords in lease negotiations.
 His practice also includes representing lenders and borrowers in real estate lending transactions.
 He has more than 25 years of commercial real estate experience.